NAL Welcomes Southwest Kansas Storm

 “The addition of the Southwest Kansas Storm is a major step for our league and member teams.
 They not only provide a close regional playing partner for several of our teams, but also bring a competitive presence on the field as an experienced franchise with years under their belt,” stated Commissioner Ikard, who attended the team’s press conference today in Dodge City, Kansas.

 With the addition of the Storm, the NAL expansion for the 2026 season has ended.
 The Storm are joined by the Amarillo Warbirds, Colorado Spartans, Dallas Bulls, Louisiana Rouxgaroux, Omaha Beef, Pueblo Punishers, Salina Liberty, and Sioux City Bandits.
 The National Arena League was informed by the Idaho Horsemen that they will not be active for the 2026 season, the Horsemen who have been with the league since 2023 will be a dormant member of the National Arena League.
-"The Horsemen plan to spend 2026 relocating the team and building towards the 2027."
+"The Horsemen plan to spend 2026 relocating the team and building towards the 2027 season."
 Stated Team Owner Chris Reynolds.

 For more information about the National Arena League or the Southwest Kansas Storm, visit thenationalarenaleague.com.